sktime/sktime/docs/source/installation.rst

-6. Build an editable version of sktime :code:`pip install -e .[dev]` In order to install all soft dependencies, use :code:`pip install -e .[dev]` If you are on Mac, use :code:`pip install -e ".[dev]"` If you also want to install the soft dependencies, install them one-by-one or use: :code:`pip install -e .[all_extras,dev]`
+6. Build an editable version of sktime :code:`pip install -e .[dev]` In order to install all soft dependencies, use :code:`pip install -e .[dev]` If you are on Mac, use :code:`pip install -e ".[dev]"` If you also want to install soft dependencies, install them individually, after the above, or instead use: :code:`pip install -e .[all_extras,dev]` to install all of them.

 7. If everything has worked you should see message "successfully installed sktime"